-Module code: INFS611 Semester 1 NQF level 8 Module name: Advanced Databases Systems Module outcomes Upon the completion of this module, the student should be able to: Design distributed database management systems, database preserve the integrity of a distributed database. e recovery, acces s and usage techniques which Implement good transaction management and concurrency control technique S. Optimise database performance and query processing. • Distinguish critical components of data warehouse from an operational database system and appropriate the needs for developing a data warehouse for large organisations.
-Design a timeliness data warehouse and explain the process of data mining techniques and their impact on decision making.
-Evaluate the significance of OLAP tools in online data manipulation.
-Design an e-commerce database and deploy it through the internet using selected database connectivity tools. • Discuss with the aid of illustrations the current trends and developments in database technology.
-Method of delivery: Full-time.
+Module name: Advanced Databases Systems

+- Design distributed database management systems, database recovery, access and usage techniques which preserve the integrity of a distributed database. - Implement good transaction management and concurrency control techniques. - Optimise database performance and query processing. - Distinguish critical components of data warehouse from an operational database system and appropriate the needs for developing a data warehouse for large organisations. - · Design a timeliness data warehouse and explain the process of data mining techniques and their impact on decision making. - Evaluate the significance of OLAP tools in online data manipulation. - Design an e-commerce database and deploy it through the internet using selected database connectivity tools. - Discuss with the aid of illustrations the current trends and developments in database technology.

 Assessments: Practicals, case study demonstrations, individual or group project, assignments, quiz, presentation, tests and formal examination.

 Pre-requisites: INFS222/INFS311 or equivalent.
-Module code: INFS612 Semester 1 NQF level 8